What is book bag gifting?

-Through Read, Write, Count, every child in Primary 2–3 receives a free bag with books, educational games and writing materials that change on a yearly basis.
-Read, Write, Count also provides advice and support for learning professionals and families through training events and online resources.
+Through Read Write Count with the First Minister, every child in Primary 2–3 receives a free bag with books, educational games and writing materials that change on a yearly basis.
+Read Write Count with the First Minister also provides advice and support for learning professionals and families through training events and online resources.

 Find out more about the P2 bag